The Disney Artists’ Collective (DeDisnification, Part 9D)

 Not only is the scene from Snow White similar, the mad scientist is the descendant of the wicked witch for the modern era, and Disney is simply turning the clock back on the motif.
 The transformation performed in the Metropolis version contains the Tesla coils seen in many a SciFi production since, replaced in the Disney version with the soon-to-become-ubiquitous kiss of true love.

 And Jean Cocteau, whom I mentioned in the context of Beauty and the Beast?
 A surrealist.
-In a documentary for the BBC, David Lynch introduced Cocteau’s 1930 film Blood of a Poet (Le Sang d’un Poete):¹
+In a documentary, David Lynch introduces Cocteau’s 1930 film Blood of a Poet (Le Sang d’un Poete) thus:²

 In my opinion Cocteau is the heavyweight of surrealism.